pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

     fsdp_main(args)

-To run the the training with torchrun:
+To run the the training using torchrun:

 .. code-block:: bash